-Safety 1st offers many multimode and convertible car seats already.
+Safety 1st offers many multimode and convertible car seats that are widely available in a variety of larger stores.
 This family of products continues to grow as different retailers request different features or price points.
-The latest addition to an already large family the TriMate/TriFit multimode car seat.
+The latest addition to an already large family is the TriMate/TriFit multimode car seat.
 Come along as we put this seat through the paces.

 CSFTL Quick Stats